slaclab/slicops/podman.md

 Importantly for us, it has `python3` installed (SlicOps is a Python application).

-Next up is `build_as_root`.
-This function does all of its steps as the root user.
+- `build_as_root`: This function does all of its steps as the root user.
 For SlicOps that is installing packages like Node.JS and some of the EPICS dependencies.

-Finally, we have `build_as_run_user`.
-Similar to `build_as_root` this runs install steps.
-But, it runs them as the `run_user`.
-That is the user that will be running the application inside of the container.
+- `build_as_run_user`: Similar to `build_as_root` this runs install
+steps.
+But, it runs them as the `$run_user`.
+The `$run_user` is the owner of the files in the container.
 For SlicOps this step installs EPICS and installs the SlicOps package.

-Once all of these steps are run then the image has all of the dependencies that are required to run SlicOps.
+Once all of these are steps run, the build container has all the dependences that are required run SlicOps.
+Podman then creates an image of this container.
+Podman uses this "compiled" image very efficiently with the run command.

 Running `container-build` will take many minutes.